We encourage all our children to take pride in their appearance, and wearing the correct uniform is a great way to start.

 - Bandana style headbands and flowers/bows or excessive hair accessories are not to be worn; however, plain hair clips or bands are acceptable.

-- School does not consider make-up appropriate and pupils are not permitted to wear any such products.
+- The school does not consider make-up appropriate and pupils are not permitted to wear any such products; however, there may be exceptions in extreme circumstances, at the

 All clothing and footwear should be clearly labelled with the pupil’s name.